2023 Best Biochemistry & Biophysics Schools in Texas

 Top 10 Best Biochemistry, Biophysics & Molecular Biology Schools

-Our 2023 rankings named Texas Tech University Health Sciences Center the best school in Texas for biochemistry, biophysics and molecular biology students.
-Located in the city of Lubbock, TTUHSC is a public college with a moderately-sized student population.
+Our analysis found Texas Tech University Health Sciences Center to be the best school for biochemistry, biophysics and molecular biology students who want to pursue a degree in Texas.
+Located in the city of Lubbock, TTUHSC is a public college with a medium-sized student population.

-A rank of #2 on this year’s list means Southern Methodist University is a great place for biochemistry, biophysics and molecular biology students.
-Located in the large suburb of Dallas, SMU is a private not-for-profit school with a fairly large student population.
+Out of the 29 schools in Texas that were part of this year’s ranking, Southern Methodist University landed the # 2 spot on the list.
+Located in the large suburb of Dallas, SMU is a private not-for-profit college with a fairly large student population.

 Read full report on Biochemistry, Biophysics & Molecular Biology at Southern Methodist University